pythonincloud/jekyll-theme-chirpy/_posts/Python Tutorials/Learn to Code in Just 30 Minutes!/2023-05-10-python-tutorial-step-3.md

 ---
-title: Create simple calculator - Step 3
+title: Step 3 - Learn how to enter data in Terminal
 date: 2023-05-10 12:56:00 +100
 categories: [python-tutorial]
 tags: [python, learning, tutorial, programming-language]
 img_path: /assets/img/Learn_to_Code_in_Just_30_Minutes/
 image:
-  path: enter_data_in_terminal.svg
+  path: learn_how_to_enter_data_in_terminal.svg
-  alt: "Enter data in terminal"
+  alt: "Learn how to enter data in terminal"
 ---

-## Step 3: Learn how to enter data in Terminal

-### Theory
+## Theory

-Since we're going to create a calculator, we somehow need to interact with user - ask them to enter numbers, and then provide a result.
+Since we're going to create a calculator, we somehow need to interact with a user - ask them to enter numbers, and then provide a result.

 Let's now learn how to enter data in the terminal using Python.
 For that we use the **input()** function.

-About `input()`:
+**About** `input()`:
 - We can put some text inside the `input()` function.
 - It will print this text first, and then will wait for user text data.
 - You have to press the Enter key to actually execute it.

-Example:
+## Example

 1. Run the below code:
 ```python